St Mary’s Hospital

 - Social skills training

-The building offers en-suite single bedrooms, occupational therapy suites, multi-sensory spaces and an IT suite.
-There are activity workshop spaces, horticultural facilities, a patient café and a gym with a qualified instructor.
-St Mary’s Hospital also offers staffed transport in order that patients can access home leave, community activities and off site therapy sessions.
+The building offers en-suite single bedrooms, occupational therapy suites, multi-sensory spaces, and an IT suite.
+There are activity workshop spaces, horticultural facilities, a service user café and a gym with a qualified instructor.
+St Mary’s Hospital also offers staffed transport in order that service users can access home leave, community activities and off-site therapy sessions.

 Community based facilities and activities include college placements, vocational training, fitness and wellbeing events, libraries and museums.
 Local shops and amenities play an important part of skills training in order that people learn to plan and budget for living more independently.

-St Mary’s Hospital has many different activities for patients to enjoy both in and out of the hospital setting.
-A selection of activities are listed below:
+St Mary’s Hospital has many different activities for service users to enjoy both in and out of the hospital setting.
+A selection of activities is listed below:

 - DIY skills

 At St Mary’s Hospital, everyone we support has access to an independent advocate.
-We also run patient and carer forums so everyone can have they say and be heard.
-Getting communication right from the start, is key.
-Staff will use BSL, Makaton, translation, writing, visuals and also provide the most appropriate communication equipment
+We also run service user and carer forums so everyone can have their say and be heard.